Audrey-Okumu/airbnb-clone-project/README.md

 ### 🔹 UI/UX Designer
 Although this is a backend-focused project, a UI/UX designer may contribute by **designing user-friendly interfaces** and ensuring smooth user flows when the frontend is built.

+---

+## ⚙️ Technology Stack

+The Airbnb Clone project leverages a modern backend stack to ensure scalability, security, and efficiency.
+Below is an overview of the technologies used and their purpose in the project:

+- **Django** – A high-level Python web framework for building the backend and handling business logic.
+- **Django REST Framework (DRF)** – Provides tools to build RESTful APIs for user, property, booking, and payment management.
+- **PostgreSQL** – A powerful relational database system used for storing and querying project data efficiently.
+- **GraphQL** – Allows flexible and efficient data queries, giving clients control over the data they fetch.
+- **Celery** – Handles background tasks such as sending notifications, processing payments, or email confirmations.
+- **Redis** – Used for caching frequently accessed data and managing asynchronous task queues with Celery.
+- **Docker** – Provides containerization for consistent development and deployment environments.
+- **CI/CD Pipelines** – Automates testing, integration, and deployment processes to ensure code reliability and faster delivery.